-You will have obsessions, compulsion or both if you have OCD.
+You will have obsessions, compulsions or both if you have OCD.

-- Obsession - An obsession is an unwelcome thought or image that you keep thinking about and is largely out of your control.
-These can be difficult to ignore.
+- Obsession.
+An obsession is an unwelcome thought or image that you keep thinking about and is largely out of your control.
+They can be difficult to ignore.
 These thoughts can be disturbing, which can make you feel distressed and anxious.

 You might believe that something bad will happen if you do not do these things.
 You may realise that your thinking and behaviour is not logical but still find it very difficult to stop.